uptick/django-cq/README.md

     important tasks, this should be stored even in the case of a Redis fault, or if the worker goes down.

  2. Prefer to leverage the same machinery as channels.
-We're alrady running a worker queue, let's use it.
+Why double up?

 ## Installation